 The acrania anencephaly sequence begins with acrania, which is the most common anomaly affecting the central nervous system with an incidence of ~1:1000 pregnancies 1.

-In the first trimester scans, there is a normal amount of brain tissue present which when seen in the coronal plane of fetus results in Mickey mouse sign due to two semi-circular structures floating above the fetal face just like rounded ears of Mickey Mouse.
+In the first trimester scans, there is a normal amount of brain tissue present which when seen in the coronal plane of fetus results in the Mickey Mouse sign due to two semicircular structures floating above the fetal face just like the rounded ears of Mickey Mouse.

-In the second trimester, a significant amount of brain tissue is lost resulting in frog face sign due to an absence of recognizable tissue upwards of fetal orbit level 3.
+In the second trimester, a significant amount of brain tissue is lost, resulting in the frog face sign due to an absence of recognisable tissue superior to the level of the fetal orbits 3.

 - 1. Fong KW, Toi A, Salem S et-al. Detection of fetal structural abnormalities with US during early pregnancy.
 Radiographics.
 2004;24 (1): 157-74. doi:10.1148/rg.241035027 - Pubmed citation